alexisvincent/oss-ideas/ci.md

 - Interface based design
 - Deterministic
 - Functional in nature
-- Automatic parallelization from specifying tasks and dependencies to form a DAG (Directed Asyclic Graph), <- fancy name for a rooted tree as far as I can see
+- Automatic parallelization from specifying tasks and dependencies to form a DAG (Directed Asyclic Graph)
 - tasks as functions on immutable directories (can be layered using a file system like Overlay or AUFS)
 - Kick ass UI
 - Form tasks into stages